Philips CPAP, BiPAP, & Mechanical Ventilator Recall

 There are a number of different types of cancers that could be caused by the release of these bacterial particles.
 The list includes, but is not limited to, the following:

 - Liver cancer

 - Multiple myeloma

 - Stomach cancer

 - Papillary carcinoma

-If you or a loved one has used a Philips CPAP, BiPAP, or ventilator machine and have been diagnosed with kidney, lung, or liver disease or cancer, you may be entitled to compensation.
-Call us for a free and confidential consultation at 844.LAW.TALK or 205.324.3600 or through the form to the right.
+If you or a loved one has used a Philips CPAP, BiPAP, or ventilator machine and have been diagnosed with kidney, lung, liver disease, or cancer, you may be entitled to compensation.
+Contact us for a FREE and CONFIDENTIAL consultation at 844.LAW.TALK or 205.324.3600 or here.
 The trusted attorneys at Hollis, Wright & Clay, P.C. are experienced and well-equipped to hold Philips Respironics responsible for placing unsafe CPAP, BiPAP and/or mechanical ventilators into the marketplace.